 In a mesoscopic system of typical size L, the electrons can move either in the ballistic regime or in the diffusive regime.
 If the previously defined mean free path to is much larger than L, the particle moves throughout the structure without scattering; this is the so-called ballistic transport regime in which the surfaces usually are the main scattering entities.
-In hot electron transistors , electron transport is ballistic and the electrons can reach energies much higher than the ones corresponding to the lattice process.
-In this case, the system is characterized by a diffusion coefficient D. In terms of D, the diffusion length L. is defined by where $au_e$ is the relaxation time.
+In hot electron transistors ,electron transport is ballistic and the electrons can reach energies much higher than the ones corresponding to the lattice thermal energy.
+On the other hand, if (l_e " L, transport can be explained as a diffusion process.
+In this case, the system is characterized by a diffusion coefficient D. In terms of D, the diffusion length L is defined by where τ_e is the relaxation time.
 In semiconductor theory, the concept of diffusion length is used very often; for instance, if electrons diffuse within a p-type semiconductor, their concentration diminishes exponentially with distance with a decay length equal to Le.